trivago/triava/tck/README.md

 ### Current compliance status:
 - All core functionality tests pass.
 This includes creating and destroying caches.
 Also all put, get, replace, delete Operations work compliant.
-- Passes 341/465 tests.
-(73%)
+- Passes 351/465 tests.
+(75%)

 ## Unclear JSR107 Specs, but compliant according to TCK
 The following tests or Specs are unclear and should be adressed to the JSR107 working group.
+Please add newly found issus here and mark them in the Code with
+	// TCK CHALLENGE

 # RemoveTest.remove_2arg_NullValue()
 	// The TCK test demands that we throw a NPE, which is IMO not required by the JSR107 Spec.